ScilifelabDataCentre/DbShare/README.md

 ## Plots

+- Select plot type and table/view.
-- Create a plot. *TODO*
+- Create a plot.
 - Display a plot.
 - Clone a plot.
 - Edit a plot. *TODO*
-- Create and edit a plot in full Vega-Lite spec.
+- Create and edit a plot using explicit Vega-Lite spec.

 ## Access privileges